esalesky/visrep/docs/tutorial_simple_lstm.rst

 All registered models must implement the :class:`~fairseq.models.BaseFairseqModel` interface.
-For sequence-to-sequence models (i.e., any model with a single Encoder and Decoder), we can instead implement the :class:`~fairseq.models.FairseqModel` interface.
+For sequence-to-sequence models (i.e., any model with a single Encoder and Decoder), we can instead implement the :class:`~fairseq.models.FairseqEncoderDecoderModel` interface.

 Create a small wrapper class in the same file and register it in fairseq with the name ``'simple_lstm'``::

-  from fairseq.models import FairseqModel, register_model
+  from fairseq.models import FairseqEncoderDecoderModel, register_model

   # Note: the register_model "decorator" should immediately precede the
   # definition of the Model class.

   @register_model('simple_lstm')
-  class SimpleLSTMModel(FairseqModel):
+  class SimpleLSTMModel(FairseqEncoderDecoderModel):

       @staticmethod
       def add_args(parser):